Kin The Know

 This is something you can do before the birth — in your third trimester — and your midwife will be able to guide you on the steps.

+Some people also encourage controlled pushing during labour, which gives your skin time to stretch.
 Another method is keeping the perineal warm during the second stage of labour with a warm cloth.
+Finally, delivering in an upright (or non-flat) position is also said to help prevent tearing.

 What is an episiotomy?

-An episiotomy is where your doctor or midwife makes a small diagonal cut from the back of the vagina, directed down to one side in your perineal area (the skin between your vagina and anus) to help facilitate delivery.
+An episiotomy is where your doctor or midwife makes a small diagonal cut from the back of the vagina, directed down to one side in your perineal area (the skin between your vagina and anus) to help facilitate delivery [1].

 An episiotomy doesn't typically cause problems afterwards but is only carried out if extremely necessary.

-The procedure was much more common in the past but research has shown that it’s not always the best course of action during vaginal delivery
+The procedure was much more common in the past but research has shown that it’s not always the best course of action during vaginal delivery [4].

 If your doctor or midwife performs an episiotomy, they will first give you a local anaesthetic so you won’t feel any pain.